-INTERDISCIPLINARY COMMUNITY APPROACHES
+LEARNING COMMUNITY APPROACHES

-The Educational Design Team and ACPS leadership are considering the best approach to create Interdisciplinary Communities throughout the Connected High School Network.
-While ACPS is committed to organizing Interdisciplinary Communities.
+The Educational Design Team and ACPS leadership are considering the best approach to create Learning Communities throughout the Connected High School Network.
+While ACPS is committed to organizing Learning Communities.
 The EDT is still exploring the way they would function.
-This approach is best facilitated spatially through the creation of Interdisciplinary Communities that contain a flexible and synergistic collection of general classrooms, extended learning areas, breakout rooms, and distributed science labs.
-Additionally, distributed dining venues help to build school community and can serve as multi-purpose gathering and learning spaces for each Interdisciplinary Community.
+This approach is best facilitated spatially through the creation of Learning Communities that contain a flexible and synergistic collection of general classrooms, extended learning areas, breakout rooms, and distributed science labs.
+Additionally, distributed dining venues help to build small school community,